How to Apply for Semester and Summer Programs

 General Application Materials (must be submitted for every program):

-1. Education Abroad Academic Eligibility Form must be completed by all students enrolled in the School of Arts & Sciences or the School of Business.
+1. Education Abroad Academic Eligibility Form Must be completed by all students in the School of Arts & Sciences or the School of Business who plan to study abroad on a semester program.
+Students from other schools or who are applying for summer programs do not have this requirement.
 The form must be signed by the Dean's Office.
 It is recommended that students complete this form first to determine whether or not they are eligible to study abroad.
-Other Schools do not have this requirement.

 2. CUAbroad Online Application containing basic information about you and your program.
 Log in with your CUA network ID and password.
 When complete, click the 'Finalize and submit button.'